sparkflows/sparkflows-docs/docs/troubleshooting/logs.rst

 **Problem**
 +++++
-How to view logs in Fire Insights?
+How to view logs in Sparkflows?

 **Solution**
 +++++